Autodesk/aomi/README.md

 ## About File Paths

 By default the `Secretfile` is searched for in the current directory.
-You can override this behaviour with the `--secretfile` option.
+You can override this behavior with the `--secretfile` option.

 Supplemental data is loaded from relative paths by default.
 If files are not found at the relative (but tunable) path, the data will be loaded as an absolute path.

 All Vault and AWS policy files will be searched for first in a relative location.
 This relative directory defaults to `vault` adjacent to the `Secretfile` however you may override it with `--policies`.

 All files containing secrets referenced from the `Secretfile` will be searched for in an adjacent directory named `.secrets`.
-You are able to override the directory used for static secretswith the `--secrets` option.
+You are able to override the directory used for static secrets with the `--secrets` option.

 ## Tags